10 Best Web Analytics Tools in 2026 (Tested and Compared)

 It’s a cookieless analytics platform that’s GDPR, CCPA, and PECR compliant out of the box.
 For blogs, documentation sites, portfolios, and marketing pages, Plausible covers everything you actually need.
 It’s open-source and can be self-hosted for full data ownership.

 The limitation is straightforward: no session replay, no A/B testing, no error tracking, no real user monitoring.
 If you need deeper product analytics or experimentation, you’ll outgrow Plausible.
-But for simple web analytics without the complexity, it’s one of the best choices in 2026.
+But for simple web analytics without the complexity, it’s one of the best choices available.

 Fathom Analytics occupies similar territory to Plausible (privacy-first, simple, cookieless) but with extras that make it particularly good for agencies.
-Unlimited sites on every plan, a polished interface, and automatic EU data routing for European visitors add a layer of GDPR compliance beyond just being cookieless.
+The base plan already covers 50 sites, the interface is polished, and automatic EU data routing for European visitors adds a layer of GDPR compliance beyond just being cookieless.
+If you run a larger portfolio, you add sites in packs of 50, which keeps per-site cost low.

 The dashboard is fast even at high traffic volumes, and their uptime track record is excellent.
 Like Plausible, it’s light on advanced features.
 No product analytics, no experimentation tools.
 But for straightforward website traffic analytics across a portfolio of sites, Fathom is one of the smoothest experiences available.